 OmniStudio FlexCards are used to build customer-centric, industry-specific UI components and applications on the Salesforce platform.
 You can create and design FlexCards with the FlexCard Designer, a declarative tool with a drag interface, WYSIWYG editing, and graphic user interfaces to style individual elements.
 FlexCards are built with the Lightning Web Components programming model.

+Flexcards allow us to build customer-centric, industry-specific UI components and applications on the Salesforce platform and beyond.
 The FlexCard component contains a combination of data and links to processes within a specific context based on the data source.
 By default, a FlexCard loops through records returned from its data source and displays the list of records in containers called cards.
 An active FlexCard component published on a Lightning or Community page.

 You can design a card to launch an action that when clicked, opens a child card, Custom LWC, or an OmniScript embedded in a popover or window.
 A card flyout contains additional information and actions related to the parent card.